Last Updated on

 Directions: Take I-25 north to Montgomery/Montaño Exit 228, then west on Montaño across the river.
-The Pueblo Montaño Sculpture Garden and picnic area is one block east of Coors Blvd. on the south side Montaño Rd.
+The Pueblo Montaño Sculpture Garden and Picnic Area is one block east of Coors Boulevard on the south side Montaño Road.

-This pleasant, minor diversion off of Paseo del Bosque Trail was borne out of an unfortunate event.
-250 acres of the bosque within this area was destroyed by fire in 2003.
+This pleasant diversion off of Paseo del Bosque Trail was borne out of an unfortunate event – 250 acres of the bosque within this area was destroyed by fire in 2003.

 Fortuitously Mark Chavez, one of the firefighters who battled the blaze, also happens to be a chainsaw artist.
 As part of the rehabilitation effort of the scorched area Mr. Chavez carved remnants of the charred trees into local, familiar subjects.